drone1400/martridge/README.md

 - The **Show also in DMOD view** checkboxes control if the previous options are also displayed in the DMOD browser page or only the Settings page

 Below, you can configure the DMOD folder paths, also the Game and Editor executables

+NOTE: Some additional settings can be tweaked manually in the `config/config.json` file

 ### Theme
 The Theme page lets you select and preview a different theme color set for Martridge